benoute/grokipedia-mcp/README.md

 # Grokipedia MCP Server

-A Model Context Protocol (MCP) server for accessing Grokipedia, an online encyclopedia by xAI.
+A Model Context Protocol (MCP) server for accessing Grokipedia, the online encyclopedia by xAI.

-## What is Grokipedia?

-Grokipedia is an AI-generated online encyclopedia launched by xAI, providing articles created primarily by Grok, xAI's large language model.
-It's positioned as an alternative to traditional encyclopedias with a focus on comprehensive, unbiased knowledge.

 ## Overview

-This project provides an MCP-compatible server that exposes Grokipedia functionality as tools for AI assistants like Claude.
+This project provides an MCP server that exposes Grokipedia functionality as tools.
 It also includes a Go library for direct API access.

 ## Features